MicrosoftDocs/microsoft-cloud/docs/dev/tutorials/openai-acs-msgraph/includes/04-OpenAI-Completions.md

         console.log('Inputs:', prompt, company, contactName);

         const systemPrompt = `
         Assistant is a bot designed to help users create email and SMS messages from data and return a JSON object with the email and SMS message information in it.

         Rules:
         - Generate a subject line for the email message.
         - Use the User Rules to generate the messages.
         - All messages should have a friendly tone and never use inappropriate language.
-          - SMS messages should be in plain text format and no more than 160 characters.
+        - SMS messages should be in plain text format and NO MORE than 160 characters.
         - Start the message with "Hi <Contact Name>,\n\n".
 Contact Name can be found in the user prompt.
         - Add carriage returns to the email message to make it easier to read.
         - End with a signature line that says "Sincerely,\nCustomer Service".
-          - Return a JSON object with the emailSubject, emailBody, and SMS message values in it.
+        - Return a JSON object with the emailSubject, emailBody, and SMS message values in it:

-          Example JSON object: { "emailSubject": "", "emailBody": "", "sms": "" }
+        { "emailSubject": "", "emailBody": "", "sms": "" }

+        User: "Order delayed 2 days.
+Give a 5% discount."
+        Assistant:  {
+            "emailSubject": "Your Order has been Delayed",
+            "emailBody": "Hi [Customer Name], We wanted to inform you that there has been a delay in processing your order.
+We apologize for any inconvenience this may have caused.
+             Your order will now be delivered in 2 days.
+As a token of our appreciation for your patience, we would like to offer you a 5% discount on your next purchase.
+Please use the code 'DELAY5' at checkout to redeem your discount.
+If you have any further questions or concerns, please don't hesitate to reach out to our customer service team.
+Sincerely, Customer Service", "sms": "Hi [Customer Name], we apologize but your order is delayed 2 days.
+Use code 'DELAY5' for 5% off your next purchase.
+Contact us for any questions.
+Thanks!"
+        }

+        - The sms property value should be in plain text format and NO MORE than 160 characters.
         - Only return a JSON object.
 Do NOT include any text outside of the JSON object.
 Do not provide any additional explanations or context.
         Just the JSON object is needed.
         `;

         const userPrompt = `
         User Rules:
         ${prompt}

         Contact Name:
         ${contactName}
         `;

         let content: EmailSmsResponse = { status: true, email: '', sms: '', error: '' };